 Our personal favorite from the list is the beautifully photographed cookbook by Queer Eye star Antoni Porowski, which is guaranteed to make your mouth watery and your tummy full.
 A perfect mix between easy, quick recipes, and more fancy ones, it is the perfect gift for an ardent foodie.

-- Green Monday ⇢ December 9 – the last chance to shop for gifts and get them safely delivered for Christmas; some of them are unexpectedly big
+- Green Monday ⇢ December 7 – the last chance to order gifts and get them safely delivered for Christmas; some of the deals are unexpectedly attractive